zoddDev/dotfiles/README.md

 (this command would install all necessary packages, themes, icons and would install pink-nord rice)

 ### Recomendation
-You can try to install all at once by using "all" argument, however I'd install it one by one in case some installation fails.
+You can try to install all at once by using "all" argument, however I'd install it one by one in case any installation fails.
 I'd follow this order: general, aur, themes, rice.

 # Deprecated (old rices, they need a lot of cleaning)